OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 Another best practice is to continuously measure quality aspects of data science code (maintainability, test code coverage), and provide coaching to data scientists in how to manage those quality levels.

 Apart from conventional software best practices, there are important AI-specific engineering practices, including for example data provenance & lineage, model traceability and AI-specific testing such as continuous validation, testing for model staleness and concept drift.
-ISO/IEC 5338 discussess these AI engineering practices.
+ISO/IEC 5338 discusses these AI engineering practices.

 The below interpretation diagram of ISO/IEC 5338 provides a good overview to get an idea of the topics involved.
 ![5338](/images/5338.png)

 Links to standards:

-(https://www.iso.org/standard/80396.html) covers this control fully.
+[ISO/IEC TR 27563:2023](https://www.iso.org/standard/80396.html) covers this control fully.
   - [ISO/IEC 5338 - AI lifecycle](https://www.iso.org/standard/81118.html) Gap: covers this control fully - the 5338 covers the complete software development lifecycle for AI, by extending the existing 12207 standard on software lifecycle: defining several new processes and discussing AI-specific particularities for existing processes.
 See also [this blog](https://www.softwareimprovementgroup.com/iso-5338-get-to-know-the-global-standard-on-ai-systems/).
-  - 27002 control 5.37 Documented operating procedures.
+  - [ISO/IEC 27002](https://www.iso.org/standard/75652.html) control 5.37 Documented operating procedures.
 Gap: covers this control minimally - this covers only a very small part of the control
   - [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655) Gap: covers this control minimally

   References: